-I have been happy to discover the wonderful J.G. (whose given name I must ask), the rewarding kind of hostess I strive to be, who takes interest in your contributions and makes you glad you put in the energy to write them.
-I joined her “Naturally Reading” theme and have had this birthday year one on my mind.
-The criteria are a lot more narrowed, straight to your birth year but other than that, revisiting her post clarifies for me that the rest is as easy as finishing one book.
-I prefer to do better than that, so I am looking around our pride and joy, our very generous library of book possibilities here at home!
+I have been happy to discover the wonderful J.G. (whose given name I must ask), the rewarding kind of hostess I strive to be, who takes interest in our contributions and makes us glad we put in the energy.
+I joined her “Naturally Reading” theme and have had this birthday year one in mind.
+The criteria are a lot more narrowed, straight to your birth year but the rest is as easy as finishing one book.
+I prefer to do better than that, so I am looking around our pride and joy, our very generous library of book possibilities at home!

 I am the most enthusiastic birthday celebrator!
 I take meaningful pleasure in savouring the magic of mine each November; with music, friends, and great vegetarian food.
 This is another theme for me!
-You know my rule, since our personal library of unread books is a large, generous queue: right?
-I use these themes to trot through books we already own, so I can’t cast around for other sources.
-However there is a lot of fun shopping to come from within the collection Ron & I have built, that started with my childhood bargain bin purchases at my uncle’s family cottage.
-Here are two books I will read.
+My rule, since our personal library of unread books is large: themes are for trotting through books we own.
+It is a lot of fun shopping within the collection Ron & I have built, starting with my childhood bargain bin purchases at my uncle’s family cottage.

 I know very well the young year 1972 is a wonderful source of literature and music.
-I have a third novel on hand but am reading other ouevres by that authoress and preferring spacing her pseudonyms and many heroines out.
-Stay tuned for the third alternative I know I will find and perhaps more.
+One novel on hand succeeds other ouevres by an authoress, Barbara Mertz, whose pseudonyms and heroines I prefer spacing out.
+Stay tuned for alternatives I know I will find.
 I have a good idea where more good 1972 material is in our reserves, as long as they aren’t far inside a series I am just beginning to read.

-I found my third!
-I alluded that there are two others I know of; by Barbara Mertz, with her Barbara Michaels and Elizabeth Peters pseudonyms.
 I want to get along in another Amelia Peabody novel, my least favourite series and after a two year wait, treat myself at last to the second Vicky Bliss, her best series.
 I wish it were the longer one.
-From Barbara Michaels, there is a 1969 novel that precedes the right one I own.
+From Barbara Michaels, I have a 1969 novel that precedes “Greygallows”.
 I read in order, single novel or not!
-However with a break provided by a plethora of other authors even over the next couple of months, I can surely fit those in.
-I’m not done browsing our home for other candidates.
-If prize competition is fierce, it might behoove me to gather my special year now.
-Hehehe.
-The third separate novel I found thus far, a gothic one, is this!
+However with a break provided by a plethora of other authors even over the next couple of months, I can fit those in.